kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

    `Spec.Devices[].Taints` still contribute.
-Because the count is taken over all devices in the pool regardless of allocation, a device that is both allocated and tainted is subtracted twice from `availableDevices` — see the Beta criteria.
+Because the count is taken over all devices in the pool regardless of allocation, a device that is both allocated and tainted is subtracted twice from `availableDevices` — see the Alpha 1.38 criteria.
 4. **`partitionSummary`** is emitted when the pool publishes `sharedCounters` **and** a grouping attribute can be resolved for at least one device.
 Resolution works pool-wide, not per device: